After a core curriculum of anthropological concepts and methods, anthropology students

 There are two options providing different paths to completion of the anthropology major: Medical Anthropology or Indigenous Anthropology.

-MEDICAL ANTHROPOLOGY—focus on the study of medical systems, health care systems, access to and utilization of health care, medicinal concepts and practices, ethnobotany, and forms of diagnosis, prognosis, illness causation, and disease etiologies.
+Focus on the study of medical systems, health care systems, access to and utilization of health care, medicinal concepts and practices, ethnobotany, and forms of diagnosis, prognosis, illness causation, and disease etiologies.
 Advanced students conduct field research and internships in the context of community-based research projects, health care settings, and internships.

-INDIGENOUS ANTHROPOLOGY—focus on working collaboratively with regional indigenous communities on long-term research and social documentation projects.
+Focus on working collaboratively with regional indigenous communities on long-term research and social documentation projects.
 Advanced students conduct field and laboratory research in collaboration with community-driven social documentation projects.

-FUTURE OPTIONS—currently interwoven into the existing anthropology options and programmed to become independent anthropology concentrations include: visual anthropology, ecological anthropology, and the anthropology of religion.
+Currently interwoven into the existing anthropology options and programmed to become independent anthropology concentrations include: visual anthropology, ecological anthropology, and the anthropology of religion.